 Camano Island is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 16,093 people and four constituent neighborhoods, Camano Island is the 67th largest community in Washington.
+With a population of 16,995 people and four constituent neighborhoods, Camano Island is the 67th largest community in Washington.

 Housing costs in Camano Island are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-A relatively large number of people in Camano Island telecommute to their jobs.
-Overall, about 7.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.55% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Camano Island in 2010 was $32,803, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $131,212 for a family of four.
+The per capita income in Camano Island in 2010 was $40,269, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $161,076 for a family of four.
 However, Camano Island contains both very wealthy and poor people as well.

 The people who call Camano Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camano Island residents report their race to be White, followed by Asian.
 Important ancestries of people in Camano Island include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Camano Island is English.
 Other important languages spoken here include Spanish and Polish.